xiong-frank/SourceCounter/ReadMe.md

 ### Installation
 * The command line executable programs for multiple platforms are provided in the release page.
 You can download them to the local computer for decompression and run them in the terminal.
 * You can also choose to build your own.
-We provide the construction methods for different platforms, refer to [How to build] (#How to build).
+We provide the project settings and scripts for different platforms, refer to [How to build](#How to build).

-### how to use
+### How to use
 The easiest way:
-Type `sc [path]` in the terminal to count and output the source code of all supported languages ​​in the `path` path.
-The path parameter can be a directory or a single file path.
-Examples are as follows:
+Input in the terminal: 'sc [path]' to count the source codes of all supported languages in the 'path' and output the results.
+The 'path' parameter can be a directory or a file.
+For example:
 ```shell
 $> ./sc demo.c
 +------------+------------+------------+------------+------------+